Trustly

 After successful registration of COF purchases, OneClick payments are performed without authorisation of the customer using the saved data.
 OneClick payments follow the following scheme.

-- The web service sends the request for Payment Page opening to the specified ecommpay URL.
+- The web service sends the request for opening Payment Page to the specified ecommpay URL.

 - Payment Page is displayed to the customer.